William Onyeabor Biography (Wikipedia)

 William Onyeabor is a funk musician from Nigeria, born in 1945 or 1946.

 Some biographies claim that he studied cinematography in Russia, returning to Nigeria in the 1970s to start his own Wilfilms music label and to set up a recording and production studio.
 He was later crowned a High Chief in Enugu, where he still lives as a businessman working on government contracts and running his own flour mill.
-According to the Luaka Bop record label, Onyeabor "self-released 8 albums between 1977 and 1985 and then became a born-again Christian, refusing ever to speak about himself or his music again....By attempting to speak with Onyeabor himself, and by talking to people who seem to have firsthand knowledge, Luaka Bop has been trying to construct an accurate biography of him for the past 18 months...without success."
+According to the Luaka Bop record label, Onyeabor "self-released eight albums between 1977 and 1985 and then became a born-again Christian, refusing to ever speak about himself or his music again."
+The label reports that through attempting to speak with Onyeabor himself, and by talking to people who seem to have firsthand knowledge, it has been trying to construct an accurate biography of him for the past 18 months, without success.